mokdevel/DarcMods/DarcChopper/docs/P_WP_COMMANDS.md

 * WP_WAIT : Wait, before moving to next state
 * WP_WAIT_GETOUT : Same as WP_WAIT, but time set is dependent on crew count
 * WP_END : Stop running SDRC_ChopperComp and let AR handle everything
-* WP_DESPAWN : Despawn the helicopter
+* WP_DESPAWN : Despawn the helicopter.
+KNOWN: AI is not despawned so .. lot's of fun. :-)

 ## Macro commands
 Assigning single macro command will perform a set of single commands.